JayeshPatil18/GHR-Incog/README.md

 ## Technology Used

 - **Flutter**: For a seamless, beautiful cross-platform mobile application.
+- **Dart**: For a flutter, dart language used to build UI and Logic.
 - **Firebase**: Ensuring robust and scalable backend services including authentication, database, and cloud storage.
 - **Node.js**: For backend REST API services to maintain user records.